Random121/janban/README.md

 However, most of these services are fully online, and also not as customizable.
 So Janban serves as an applications which allows people to use a kanban board fully offline and is also fully customizable (it is open source!).

+## Usage Tips

+### Console App
+- When you create a new project, you have to specify the `done column name`
+  - This is the name of the column which holds cards you have completed
+  - Any new column with this name will also become the done column
+- The column marked with a `[D]` is the completed/done column
+  - Cards which are done should be moved to this column if you want the kanban board statistics to work properly
+- The first column of the kanban board is designated as the backlog
+  - New cards will always be added there, but they can be moved elsewhere after

 ## User Stories

 ### Phase 0 & Phase 1